acje/Fiber-semantics/README.md

 This document describes "Fiber semantics" a model for reasoning about a subset of "event driven architecture" where correctness, auditability and deletion policy are prioritized.

 ## Fiber
-A fiber is an ordered series of events about a single and unique DomainId.
+A fiber is an ordered series of events about a single and unique DomainId forming a singly linked list starting with the most resent event.
 The DomainId may represent a single thing in categories such as an entity, activity or a property of an entity.
 Different categories of DomainIds allows for different concepts:
 - If the domainId identifies an entity we can refer to the fiber as the history of the entity with DomainId
 - If the domainId identifies an activity like a transaction ID we can refer to the fiber as a saga
 - If the domainId identifies a property of an entity we can refer to the fiber as a timeseries.
 This use case is currently not sentral to the design, but might work well.

 DomainIds are native to the domain and has a namespace for the DomainId.
 Multiple fibers within the same namespace can be stored and shared through a datastructure called a line.
-I line can only support one namespace, but a namespace can be sharded by domainId across multiple lines.
-Between migrations fibers can only be read, created, updated, detached (soft delete) and rescued (undeleted).
+In fiber semantics a line can only support one namespace, but a namespace can be sharded by domainId across multiple lines, keeping the fibers intact.
+Between migrations fibers can only be read, created, updated, detached (soft delete) or rescued (undeleted).
+Mutating operations happen in an append-only maner.

-Important concepts in fibers:
-- Event is a message containing a fact, something that has happened.
-Events are distinct from commands which may require a response of success or failure.
-Note: query is a command which only reads.
+The most fundamental building block in fiber semantics is the event.
+Event is a message containing a fact, something that has happened.
+Events are distinct from commands which may require a response of success or failure because they command something that should happen in the future.
+Note: In Fiber semantics query is a command which only does read type operations, query can also fail and the response is not optional.
+Events have a header with the following core consepts:

-- Timestamp is the time of the event in nanoseconds since the epoch
+- Timestamp is the time in nanoseconds since the epoch when the event was appended to the fiber
 - DomainId is the unique identifier of an entity, activity or property in the domain.
-Migrations can keep, purge or lock a detached the fiber of a domainId.
+- Detached marks the fiber as soft deleted.
+Migrations can keep, purge or lock a detached fiber of a domainId.
-- Detached marks the fiber as soft deleted
-- Precursor forms fibers by chaining events eith the same domainId in a singly linked list.
+- Precursor forms fibers by chaining events with the same DomainId in a singly linked list.
 - DomainEvent is the domain spesific payload of the event.

 ## Line datastructure

-A line is an array created from one or more interleaved fibers which are singly linked lists of events with the same key.
-Events have header fields and a payload called domainevent.
+A line is an array created from one or more interleaved fibers.
+Events have header fields and a payload called DomainEvent.
 Events also has an implicit index which is their position on the array.
 Between migrations the array is locked in an append-only-log mode of operation.
 This guarantees full preservation of history between migrations.
 The singly linked list of each key is intended to help identifying a fiber in the line without a full scan for the key.
 This is intended to help any type of read operation for any key to be near optimal in terms of speed and resource consumption, assuming a power law distribution of keys.

 ## Auditable line migrations